ncbi/ncbi-cxx-toolkit-public/src/algo/structure/bma_refine/bma_refiner_app/REFINER_README.txt

     Make -selection_order mandatory and emphasize the importance of using >1 trial with a random selection order.
 **  03/21/2007:
-    Added blurb about using cddalignview to dump refined CDs as FASTA.
+    Added a blurb about using cddalignview to dump refined CDs as FASTA.
 **  12/12/2006:
     v1.0.0 -> v1.1.0  Added -selection_order and -lno options in 'bma_refiner'
     to allow speedup of runs, particularly for larger models.